openjs-foundation/cross-project-council/proposals/stage-1/PROJECT_PROGRESSION/PROJECT_PROGRESSION.md

  * Since these metrics can vary significantly depending on the type, scope and size of a project, the CPC has final judgement over the level of activity that is adequate to meet these criteria.
  * Receive a two-thirds supermajority vote of the CPC to move to Growth Stage.

-### Impact Stage*
+### Impact Stage (formerly 'Top-Level')
 **Definition**

 The Impact Stage is for projects that have reached their growth goals and are now on a sustaining cycle of development, maintainence, and long-term support.
+These projects have reached a

 **Examples**

 1. Projects that have publicly documented release cycles and plans for LTS.
 1. Projects that have themselves become platforms for other projects.
 1. Projects that are able to attract a healthy number of committers on the basis of its production usefulness (not simply 'developer popularity').
+1. Projects that have several, high-profile or well known end-user implementations.

 **Expectations**

+Impact Stage projects are expected to participate actively in CPC proceedings, and as such have a binding vote on CPC matters requiring a formal vote, such as the election of a CPC Director.
+They receive ongoing financial and marketing support from the Foundation, and are expected to cross promote the foundation along with their activities.

 **Acceptance Criteria**

 To graduate from At Large or Growth status, or for a new project to join as an Impact project, a project must meet the Growth stage criteria plus:

  * Have a defined governing body of at least 5 or more members (owners and core maintainers), of which no more than 1/3 is affiliated with the same employer.
 In the case there are 5 governing members, 2 may be from the same employer.